mirkokiefer/histo-revisions/README.md

 <a name="createStream" />
 ###db.createStream(refs) -> stream
-Returns a [simple-stream](https://github.com/mirkokiefer/simple-stream) source for reading the data for a given list of refs.
+Returns a [simple-stream](https://github.com/mirkokiefer/simple-stream) source for reading the revisions for a given list of refs.

 <a name="writeStream" />
 ###db.writeStream(stream, cb)
-Writes the `stream` source of data to the database.
+Writes the `stream` source of revisions to the database.

 <a name="commonAncestor" />
 ###db.commonAncestor(ref1, ref2, cb)